 “I understand that 2012 is a special year for Drogheda and that the community here are commemorating Drogheda’s 600th year since its unification of twin towns north and south of the river Boyne.
 I am delighted therefore that the National Famine Commemoration is taking place here as it is clear that the community in Drogheda have a rich appreciation of their history.
 The role of Drogheda as a key port during the famine was a key factor in holding the National Famine Commemoration here”.

-Previously National Famine Commemorations have taken place in Dublin, Skibberean Co Cork, Murrisk Co Mayo and Clones, Co.
+Previously National Famine Commemorations have taken place in Dublin, Skibbereen Co Cork, Murrisk Co Mayo and Clones, Co.
 Monaghan.